yarbsemaj/oneiotaTecTest/README.md

 # One iota WebApps PHP Task

+### Changes
+* Route parameters now supported
+    * Wrap route parameters in parentheses {}
+    * Access via magic get in the Request class by name
+* Quick view model implemented as described in the supplied PDF

 ### Set up

 This project comes with a Dockerfile and a docker-compose.yml for using Docker compose to build the PHP environment.
 Please find information [here](https://docs.docker.com/compose/install/) for installing Docker Compose if you have not already.